-What's incredible is that slow growth hasn't meant no growth.
-This spring, WeGo Kids transforms from a small local batch to their first factory shipment and in February, Supna will launch Parent Talk, a panel of three moms and two dads discussing relevant parenting issues in an open, safe environment.
+Slow growth hasn't meant no growth, however.
+This spring, WeGo Kids transforms from a small local batch to their first factory shipment and in February, Supna will launch Parent Talk, a panel of three moms and two dads discussing relevant parenting issues.

-Supna points to a razor-sharp focus and a commitment to the consistency that leads to results over time.
-"I plan out my work at least one week in advance.
+How has Supna accomplished all this while just working two days a week?
+She points to a razor-sharp focus and a commitment to the consistency that leads to results over time: "I plan out my work at least one week in advance.
 My friends know that if they send me an email on Sunday night, they won’t get a reply until Friday."